khulnasoft/integrations-core/yarn/README.md

 ### Installation

-The YARN check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your YARN ResourceManager.
+The YARN check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your YARN ResourceManager.

 ### Configuration